serokell/blog-posts/typescript-for-haskellers/article.md

 foldArr(add)(0)([1, 2, 3, 4, 5]) // 15;
 ```

-Unfortunately syntax is weird as you need to always use named parameters.
+Unfortunately, the syntax is weird since you need to always use named parameters.
-But it is still a possible functionality, and you can simply use it in your code.
+But it is still a possible functionality, and you can use it in your code quite simply.

 ### Polymorphism